-It sounds like a straightforward question, “What do visitors to your website want?”
-As a small business website owner it’s easy to become overly focused on what you, the business owner, want visitors to do or see while on your website.
-However, from a strategic perspective it is equally important to have an understanding of what your visitors want when they arrive at your website.
+It sounds like a straightforward question, “What do your website visitors want?”
+As a business website owner it’s easy to become overly focused on what you, the business owner, want visitors to do or see while on your website.
+However, from a strategic perspective it is equally important to have an understanding of what your visitors want to accomplish when they arrive at your website.

 Some items to consider when evaluating a visitor’s experience on your website include:

 - What do visitors actually see (and click on) when they come to your website?

 - What tasks do visitors hope to accomplish while on your website?

 - How easy is it for visitors to your website to find what they need or want?

 - Is there enough information available on the website for visitors?